Dynamic properties in a collisional model for confined granular fluids. A review: Chapman--Enskog method applied to the -model

 The longitudinal three modes have the form $\exp[s_n(k) \tau]$ for $n=1,2,3$, where $s_n(k)$ are the eigenvalues of the matrix $\mathsf{M}$.
 For given values of the coefficient of restitution $\al$ and the density $\phi$, for $k\neq 0$ we find that one of the modes is real while the other two are a complex conjugate pair of propagating modes.
 Furthermore, an analysis of the eigenvalues of the matrix $\mathsf{M}$ for finite $k$ and moderate densities shows that in general $\text{Re}(s_n)\leq 0$ and hence the HSS is linearly \emph{stable} in the complete range of values of the wave number $k$ studied.
-As an illustration, the dispersion relations $s_{n}(k)$ for a fluid with $\alpha=0.8$ and $\phi=0.2$ are plotted in Figure \ref{fig4}.
-Only the real part (propagating modes) of eigenvalues is represented.
+As an illustration, the dispersion relations $s_{n}(k)$ for a two-dimensional granular fluid with $\alpha=0.8$ and $\phi=0.2$ are plotted in Figure \ref{fig4}.
+Only the real parts of the eigenvalues are represented. \vicente{We observe that the real part of the "heat" mode $s_3$ exhibits a a non-monotonic dependence on the (dimensionless) wave number $k$ while the other modes ($s_1=s_2$ and $s_\perp$) decrease with increasing $k$}.